ihs7/action-reviewer-roulette/README.md

-If you are using [peter-evans/create-pull-request](https://github.com/peter-evans/create-pull-request) to create pull requests, you can use this action to subsequently adding random reviewers to the pull request created.
+If you are using [peter-evans/create-pull-request](https://github.com/peter-evans/create-pull-request) to create pull requests, you can use this action to subsequently add random reviewers to the pull request created.

 ```yml